Has your operation affected how you – and your partner – feel about your body?

 Having someone work with and accept you, scars and all, can also be very positive, helping you to appreciate your scars for what they are, or at least stop disliking them as much.

 The priority, if your scar is affecting your relationship with your body and/or with your partner, is to find something to love about yourself.
-Without this scar you would not – have your baby, have nice breasts, have your shape back….. focus on the positive.
+Without this scar you would not, for example, have your baby, have nice breasts, have your shape back….. focus on the positive.
 A scar is just part of your amazing journey through life and can be embraced as such.

 If you would like to discuss further please click here to get in touch and see how we can help you.